jpasqua/MultiMon/doc/MultiMonGUI.md

 * The current temperature and weather description for the selected city
 * The next line shows the expected completion time of the next print across all configured printers.
 If there is no print in progress, then that line will not be displayed.
 * The largest area shows the time.
 The format (24 hour or AM/PM) is configured in the Web UI.
 * Across the bottom of the home screen are status indicators for each printer.
-To conserve space, this screen does not show the printer nicknames.
+To conserve space, this screen shows the nicknames in a very small font.
+My experience has been that after a short time, you know which printer is which by the location, so the small font isn't a real issue.
 The printers are displayed in the order in which they were configured in the Web UI.
 Each status indicator will show the current state which can be:
 	* **Offline**: No connection to the printer
 	* **Online**: Connected to the printer, but no print in progress
 	* **Printing**: In which case the area displays a progress bar with percent complete